 Rather small for a deluxe hotel, perhaps it's this that allows for the very personal service.
 For the best experience, consider the Marlene Dietrich Suite, named for the actress who lived there in the 1930s.
 You'll also find La Table du Lancaster, the hotel's restaurant that has earned a Michelin star.

-The grande dame of luxurious 5-Star hotels in Paris, the Hotel du Louvre was built in the 1850s, when Paris was expanding and blooming, and was anointed with five stars in 1887, the first hotel to hold that honour.
+The grande dame of luxurious5-Star hotels in Paris, the Hotel du Louvre was built in the 1850s, when Paris was expanding and blooming, and was anointed with five stars in 1887, the first hotel to hold that distinction.

-It's not often that we give a Highly-Rated tag to an InterContinental hotel, but the Paris Avenue Marceau breaks the corporate mold with a leading-edge design by a Philippe Starck compatriot.
+It's not often that we give a Superb rating to an InterContinental hotel, but the Paris Avenue Marceau breaks the corporate mold with a leading-edge design by a Philippe Starck compatriot.

 But don't worry, comfort and downright luxury aren't compromised in the almost eccentric design.
 A very soothing space has been created, with lots of neutral tones combined with quirky details.
 The location is a quiet street radiating off the Etoile.